cybardev/cybardev.github.io/content/blog/welcome.md

 ## What do we have to do with all this?

 You could visit the site from time to time and read up some of my posts.
-Who knows, you might find somehthing of interest.
-I will also put affiliate links in some tech posts.
+Who knows, you might find something of interest.
+I might also put affiliate links in some tech posts.
 If you purchase anything from the site following those links (not necessarily the linked product), I will receive a small comission with no extra cost to you.
 It'd be a nice way to show your